Prepared by: Resource Team and Computer Technology Team, Date: 6/26/2022

 The libraries of ARLS acquire local history and genealogy materials based on demand, cost, space, and relevance to the local area.
 Branch local history collections focus on materials useful for general interest; they are not considered to be archival in scope.
 The Heritage Room collects, preserves, organizes, and makes available on a limited basis regional resources for the purpose of research and/or conservation.
 See the Athens- Clarke County Library Heritage Room Policy for further description of the more extensive collection housed there.

 Books and other resources in languages other than English may be purchased in response to local demographics and demonstrated, measurable needs within the library’s service areas.

 Books and other resources are collected, cataloged, and maintained in Resource Centers in Athens-Clarke County.

-The focuses for the East Athens and Lay Park collections are enhancement for school-aged interests and African-American literature.
+▪ Full-service Resource Centers The focuses for the Aaron Heard and Lay Park collections are enhancement for school-aged interests and African-American literature.
 The focuses for Pinewoods Library and Learning Center are enhancement for school-aged interests, Spanish language literature, and learning English as a Second Language.